Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

     - Screenshot of the dimensions and measures in action with their relevant links
     - Where possible, comparison between source data
     - Where relevant, add any other QA relevant information here.
+    - Ideally, CI tests are set up and these are completed successfully
 - Always add a reviewer to a PR
 - Include table granularity when building a new PDT / table

-### PR principles
+### PR checklist
-- Each PR is one logical piece of work
+- Each PR is one logical piece of work - don't solve multiple problems in one PR.
+Reasons:
+  - understanding multiple unrelated changes is an enormous pain for your reviewer,
+  - rolling back changes becomes much more challenging,
+  - and any delays in getting part of the PR approved end up delaying the entire batch of changes.
+- Style guide is applied with the right naming conventions
+- Tests are added and run sucessfully
+- Documentation is added
+- Code is DRY
+- Data returns expected results
 - Continiuosly integrate PRs.
 Don't wait to complete a project.
 Instead, break the project down to manageable pieces that get their individual PRs